 I browsed the page and was greeted with several more photos, each one just as intriguing as the last.
 Infant monsters and murderers such as “The Bride of Frankenstein” … Read More »

 The horror movie genre has always been a favorite of mine.
 Starting at the ripe old age of five, I was exposed to a world of darkness, scary ghosts, and killer dolls.
 Magic, starring Anthony Hopkins, was my first viewing of a whole new world, one that my parents tried to shield me from.
 But thanks to my persistence, and my dad’s interest in sci-fi/horror films, I was bonded for life with the excitement and the gore.

 Growing up in the 80’s and early 90’s, I fell in love with the campy scenarios and the putrid gore of amazing makeup FX artists such as Tom Savini, Stan Winston, Dick Smith, Kevin Yeager, and Screamin Mad George.
-Like these dedicated artists that helped the movies come to life with their creations, the many actors and actresses who made a career in … Read More »
+Like these dedicated artists that helped the movies come to life with their creations, the many … Read More »

 April 15, 2012 marks the 100th anniversary of the sinking of the Titanic.
 It’s a tragic story that has been retold countless times.
 A well-known tale about the largest passenger steam ship of its time and its many famous and wealthy passengers.
 One of the most often repeated details of the tragedy is how it inspired changes in maritime laws because the ship didn’t have enough lifeboats for all of its passengers.
 It’s also common knowledge that the voyage ended in disaster when the Titanic stuck an iceberg and sank in the North Atlantic, killing an estimated 1,500 people.